 Lyocell is a cellulose fabric obtained by an organic solvent spinning process.
 This fabric is a sub-category of rayon.
 Tencel is the trademark name for lyocell.

 Memory foam is often used to give shape to a garment.
+It is made of extruded polyurethane as well as additional chemicals.

 - Mercerized Cotton

-Cotton that has been through a wet finishing process which swells the yarns of the fabric to give it a round smooth surface and stops the cotton from further shrinkage.
+Cotton that has been through a wet finishing process, which swells the yarns of the fabric to give it a round smooth surface and stops the cotton from further shrinkage.
 This process results in a stronger and more lustrous yarn that is more easily dyed, producing brighter, deeper colors.

 - Merino Wool

 An open-weave knitted or woven fabric that produces a net or sheer-like effect.
+Mesh can be made from many different types of fibers

 - Micro Modal

-Micro Modal® is a trademarked microfiber from an Austrian textile company, Lenzing made from spun beechwood cellulose.
+Micro Modal® is a trademarked microfiber from an Austrian textile company, Lenzing, made from spun beechwood cellulose.
 The fabric is delicate and light.

 Fabric made with microfiber means that the fabric’s filaments are extremely fine and usually a blend of polyester or polyamide (nylon) fibers.
-Microfiber fabrics are thus lightweight, and look and feel luxurious.
+Microfiber fabrics are lightweight, and look and feel luxurious.

 Microfleece is an ultra-soft synthetic wool-like fabric.

-A synthetic rubber fabric used for swimwear, outerwear and high fashion clothing.
+A synthetic rubber fabric used for swimwear, outerwear, and high fashion clothing.

 A completely synthetic fiber, nylon is known for its superior flexibility and excellent resilience.